 For years I've been muttering about giving up editing altogether, because it cuts into the already-limited time I have for writing myself.
 But then either Ellen or I will come up with another anthology idea...and soon I'm in thick of it again.
 There are several things I like about anthology editing that will no doubt prevent me from ever quite giving it up: the opportunity to mentor promising new writers, the opportunity to promote the kind of fiction I love best (mythic fiction and fairy tale literature), and the opportunity to help keep the short story form alive at a time when market forces work against it.
 Plus, I learn so much from editing, which has shown me the wide variety of ways one can approach the creative process.
 It's been a privilege to work with so many fine writers and artists across North America and the British Isles (and occasionally Australia too), each of whom addresses the "matter of the fantastic" in his or her own way.

-I'd been planning, at this point, to follow on with a little essay about the history and the art of editing (which does indeed have zen-like qualities) . . . but then I realized that there was little I could add to these two excellent articles on the subject:
+I'd been planning, at this point, to follow on with a little essay about the history and the art of editing...but I discovered that the subject had already been covered by two excellent articles, which I highly recommend.